-For the past decade or so, Dianne Marcinizyn has been involved with canine rescue and rehabilitation in one way or another.
-She and her husband first adopted Lola through a local rescue organization in Phoenix, Arizona.
+Since 2005, Dianne Marcinizyn has been involved with canine rescue and rehabilitation in one way or another.
+She and her husband first adopted Lola, pictured above, through a local rescue organization in Phoenix, Arizona.
 All she knew about Lola was that she had been bred for six years in a puppy mill and lived in a cage during those years with very little human contact.

 "I honestly had no idea where to begin with my girl.
 She didn't understand that I wanted to give her everything including all of my love."

 As time marched on, her passion and knowledge grew as a trainer with emphasis on dog behaviors by instinctively understanding how to think like a dog and see life as a dog.
 She began to study and dissect dog psychology and dog behaviors with professional trainers and behaviorists from around the globe.
-She has successfully trained a variety of dogs with disabilities that include FHO (femoral head osteotomy) rehabilitation, deafness and blindness.
-She currently has a deaf and partially blind dog in her pack named Chunky!
+She has successfully trained a variety of dogs with disabilities that include FHO (femoral head osteotomy) post-op rehabilitation, deafness and blindness.

-"I love to take a negatively-perceived behavior or disability and turn it around into a positive experience.
-A dog with a high prey drive can often be successfully taught to work in harmony with a cat, use a soft mouth to retrieve an injured bird and hand it to me.
-A blind dog can be lead by trust and scent to enter a backyard swimming pool.
-A deaf dog simply needs direction with hand signals.
+"I love to take a negatively-perceived behavior or disability and turn it around into a positive experience that brings the dog into a state of confidence rather than being perceived a victim.
+A dog with a high prey drive can often be successfully taught to work in harmony with a cat rather than being labeled an only dog or use a soft mouth to retrieve an injured bird and hand it to me vs. killing it.
+A blind dog can be lead by trust and scent to enter a backyard swimming pool or a deaf dog sometimes simply needs direction with hand signals.
 With our dedication, almost anything is possible to rehabilitate these animals".

-So much of what Dianne does involves her invaluable instinctive ability to understand the energy of dogs and to communicate with them through trust, respect and leadership.
+So much of what Dianne does is from a primal place and involves her invaluable instinctive ability to understand the energy of dogs and to communicate with them through trust, respect and leadership.
 She has learned to trust the behavior of her cat Titty Tat Georgie who helps her evaluate a dog's energy.
-Few words are needed and are actually discouraged.
-Her goal is to reach YOUR INNER DOG and bring harmony to you and your pack.
+Few words are needed and words are actually discouraged.
+Her goal is to reach YOUR inner dog and bring harmony to you and your pack.
 Words are really not needed most of the time when communicating with an animal.

 Dianne's passion for animals and senior citizens came together in beautiful harmony for nearly 15 years in her private caregiving practice.
 Animals and their elderly pack leaders are such a thing of beauty to her.
 She was able to help maintain the care of her clients' animals during their darkest periods of illness at home and witness the ongoing bond of love that can fill so many voids in both human and dog.
 Due to the high demand for her dog training business, she closed her care practice in 2016.
 She and her pack continue to volunteer their time visiting the elderly and spreading joy wherever they can.